 Everybody’s nutritional needs are unique - your weight, gender, body composition and activity levels all make a difference to how much you should consume.
 Being aware of your recommended portion sizes will help keep your blood sugars within the normal range.

 Both physical and emotional stress play a role in your overall blood sugar level control .

 If you find yourself living with high stress, cortisol - your fight or flight hormone, is released.
 High levels of circulating stress hormones can work in two ways:

 High levels of circulating cortisol in the blood may lead to an imbalance in the delicate collaboration between insulin and glucose in the blood.

-When we’re under a lot of stress, we tend to crave bigger portions, and sugary food, which of course contributes to raising our blood sugar levels!
+When we’re under a lot of stress, we tend to crave bigger portions, and sugary food, which naturally contributes to raising our blood sugar levels.
 The complete science behind this is largely unknown but it’s thought to be connected to the body’s reward centre in the brain.

 Keep An Eye On Your Weight

 If you’re overweight, there is a possibility that you could develop insulin resistance.
 The pancreas produces insulin to help keep our blood sugar under control.
 In cases of insulin resistance, the body does not respond to insulin in the same way.

 If the body starts to ignore the signals that insulin is trying to send out, blood sugar levels may rise to high and uncontrolled levels.